Move Marketing Celebrates Raft of New Client Wins

 Move has already begun providing a range of solutions for all of these new clients including fully integrated multi-channel campaigns for Delta and Ionic.

-Alex Cairns, Managing Director at Move, said “These new client wins come at a time of rapid growth for Move and demonstrate the real breadth of our B2B expertise with sectors as diverse as science, technology and energy.
+Alex Cairns, Managing Director at Move Marketing, said “These new client wins come at a time of rapid growth for Move and demonstrate the real breadth of our B2B expertise with sectors as diverse as science, technology and energy.
 The acquisition of our first overseas client (Delta Scientific, based in Canada) is a particular highlight as it proves that geography is no longer a boundary in this digital age – even a small Manchester agency can punch above its weight on a global stage and build an international client base.
 Good B2B marketing translates into any language and we already have extensive experience of running multilingual campaigns in all corners of the world for our UK clients so this is a natural next step for us”.

-The agency, which has offices in Manchester and Cambridge, is currently looking to add a graphic designer and a digital marketing executive to the team in its Manchester office.
+Move is currently looking to add a graphic designer and a digital marketing executive to the team in its Manchester office.